micmacIGN/micmac/swig_mmv1/readme.md

  * use distutils?
  * fix mm modifications (#ifdef FORSWIG)
  * for now the selected classes are copied in api_mm3d.h
- * make a script to automatically extract classes definitions from mm3d sources
+ * make a script to automatically extract classes definitions from mm3d sources, add @file
  * create a header file for each subject
- * do not quit python on fatal errors?
+ * do not quit python on fatal errors? (add exceptions in micmac?)
  * see https://pybind11.readthedocs.io/en/stable/intro.html
+ * include libs in _mm3d.so : ImportError: /lib/x86_64-linux-gnu/libm.so.6: versionGLIBC_2.27' not found

  * createIdealCamXML: from quaternion, and add check points